majojusaimohan/6612_Artificial_Intelligence/README.md

 ### Conclusion

-While working on the final project we learned a lot about the practical implementation of search algorithms tat we covered in class such as BFS, DFS and A*.
+While working on the final project we learned a lot about the practical implementation of search algorithms that we covered in class such as BFS, DFS and A*.
 Rather than just learning theory behind the algorithms, working on a real work implementation helped understand the algorithms more clearly.
 We all can't wait to apply the skilled learned in this project in our future academic and professional projects.